 This system notifies the campus through speaker arrays located at each campus.
 This assists our overall emergency communication system to immediately alert students, faculty, and staff of existing emergencies.
 Speaker arrays are mounted at various locations on each campus and tested on a regular basis.

 College Websites

-Incorporate alert messages posted on all District and college websites.
+Important alert messages are posted on all District and college websites.

 Emergency Email

 Email messages will be sent to all individuals who are listed as email recipients.